dotnet/AspNetCore.Docs/aspnetcore/client-side/bower.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT), [Noel Rice](https://blog.falafel.com/falafel-software-recognized-sitefinity-website-year/), and [Scott Addie](https://scottaddie.com)

 > [!IMPORTANT]
 > While Bower is maintained, its maintainers recommend using a different solution.
 [Library Manager](https://blogs.msdn.microsoft.com/webdev/2018/04/18/what-happened-to-bower/) (LibMan for short) is Visual Studio's new client-side static content management system (Visual Studio 15.8 or later).
 For more information, see [Library Manager: Client-side content manager for web apps](https://blogs.msdn.microsoft.com/webdev/2018/04/17/library-manager-client-side-content-manager-for-web-apps/).
-Bower is supported in Visual Studio up to version 15.5.
+Bower is supported in Visual Studio through version 15.5.
 >
 > Yarn with Webpack is one popular alternative for which [migration instructions](https://bower.io/blog/2017/how-to-migrate-away-from-bower/) are available.